With summer winding down in Greensburg, now is a great time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can sanitize it by flowing watered-down bleach through the tube to clean the line.
-Or you can get a new tube.
+If it’s moldy, you can freshen it by flowing watered-down bleach through the tube to sanitize the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall